LavermanJJ/home-assistant-solarfocus/README.md

 # home-assistant-solarfocus
-Custom component for Home-Assistant to integrate Solarfocus Heatpump
+Custom component for Home-Assistant to integrate Solarfocus eco manager-touch